apereo/cas/cas-server-documentation/installation/Webflow-Customization-AUP.md

 <transition on="success" to="acceptableUsagePolicyCheck" />
 ```

-- Customize the policy by modifying `casAcceptableUsagePolicyView.jsp`.
+- Customize the policy by modifying `casAcceptableUsagePolicyView.html`.